adaptyteam/adapty-docs/versioned_docs/version-3.0/handling-legacy-pb-paywall-events.md

 metadataTitle: ""
 ---

-Paywalls designed with the [Paywall Builder](adapty-paywall-builder-legacy) generate some events that require your attention and handling after they are raised.
+Paywalls designed with the [legacy Paywall Builder](adapty-paywall-builder-legacy) generate some events that require your attention and handling after they are raised.
 Among such events are paywall closure, URL opening, product selection, purchase start, purchase cancellation, successful and failed purchase, as well as successful and failed purchase restoration.

 :::important

 This guide covers the process for **legacy Paywall Builder paywalls** only which requires SDK v2.x or earlier.
-The event handling differs for paywalls designed with different versions of Paywall Builder.
-For handling of **New Paywall Builder paywalls** events, check out [Handle new Paywall Builder paywall events](handling-pb-paywall-events).
+For handling of **New Paywall Builder paywall** events, check out [Handle new Paywall Builder paywall events](handling-pb-paywall-events).

 :::